Literacy expert Sharon Callen reveals the key questions teachers should ask students to assess their literacy development.

 “[This] includes things like what are their reading interests?
 What are their reading processes?
 We want to know about their fluency, their vocabulary, their decoding knowledge.
 So lots of reading process comprehension and what interests them as a reader.
 Why have they chosen this book?”

-To gather extensive knowledge and have a truly purposeful Reading Conference, Phil and Sharon recommended five key questions to ask.
+To gather extensive knowledge and have a truly purposeful Reading Conference, Sharon recommended five key questions to ask.

 “These five questions are really the essentials of what I need to have in my mind if I want my reading conference to focus on what actions they are taking.
 What actions have they got under control and where do they need more and in what area?”
 Sharon said.